thejosehuerta/cs260/assignment2/README.md

     a.
 What functions are we likely to need for a list to function like this?

-        Some functions needed for a linked list include an insertion function, a deletion function, a display function (displays the complete list), a search function (searches for a specific element), and a delete function.
+        Some functions needed for a linked list include an insertion function, a deletion function, a display function (displays the complete list), and a search function (searches for a specific element).

     b.
 What values will we need to know about the structure for our list to function properly?